The more knowledge we have of the human psyche, the greater capacity we have to become better marketers.

-Several months ago, I went to a vegan café in the town I lived in at the time (Encinitas, California).
+Several months ago, I went to a vegan café in my town.
 I ordered a (normal-sized) cold brew coffee, and my jaw dropped when I was told the price: a whopping $7 (plus tax).

-I had never paid that much for a coffee before (even the overpriced Starbucks was not that expensive).
-I almost was tempted to cancel my order (if nothing else than out of principle), but instead, I simply vowed never to buy such expensive coffee ever again.
+I had never paid that much for a coffee before!
+I was tempted to cancel my order (if nothing else than out of principle), but instead, I vowed never to buy such expensive coffee ever again.

-Except, guess what?
-I ended up purchasing that coffee over and over again.
+And guess what?
+I ended up purchasing that coffee many times after.

-Ariely discovered that human beings unknowingly establish price “anchors” in their mind.
-The first price that becomes anchored is arbitrary, but after that, people will compare all similar products or services to that initial price.
+According to Ariely, this is because human beings unknowingly establish price “anchors.”
+The first price that becomes anchored is arbitrary, but after that, we compare all similar products or services to that initial price.

-Originally, I expected a coffee to cost somewhere in the range of $5 (at a nice café); this is the price I had always paid in the past, or in other words, my price anchor.
+Originally, I expected a coffee to cost around $5 (at a nice café); this is the price I had always paid in the past (or my price anchor).
 That’s why a $7 coffee seemed so unreasonable to me.

 What You Can Do

-Keep in mind that if your products or services are comparable to what’s already out there, your consumers are probably already going to have price anchors set in their minds.
-But if you create a unique, higher quality experience or product, then you will be able to establish new price anchors for your consumers.
+Keep in mind that if your products or services are comparable to what’s already out there, your customers are probably already going to have price anchors set in their minds.
+But if you create a unique, higher quality experience or product, then you’ll be able to establish new price anchors for your customers.

 A few weeks ago, my brothers were enraptured by a Breaking Bad marathon on cable TV.
-I asked one of my brothers why he didn’t just watch it on Netflix, where the entire series was also available — and where there were no commercials — and his response was, “it’s on TV!
+I asked why they didn’t just watch it on Netflix, where the entire series was available commercial-free and one of them responded, “it’s on TV!
 It’s just better this way.”

-I’m not insinuating that my brothers like to sit through commercials (they were muted).
+I’m not insinuating that my brothers like to sit through muted commercials.
 Nor are they stupid.
 Rather, they were swayed by the power of free.

 As the author claims, “most transactions have an upside and a downside, but when something is FREE!
 We forget the downside.
 FREE!
 Gives us such an emotional charge that we perceive what is being offered as immensely more valuable than it really is.”